-Interest and credit facility fees increased \$1.5 million, or 9.3%, for the year ended December 31, 2017 compared to 2016, due to interest expense in connection with the newly issued 2022 Convertible Notes, slightly offset by decrease in interest due to partial purchase of 2018 Convertible Notes in 2017 (See Note 7 to the consolidated financial statements).
-Interest and credit facility fees decreased \$7.6 million, or 31.4%, for the year ended December 31, 2016 compared to 2015 primarily due to the refinancing of the Senior Secured Notes under the Credit Facility during January 2016, as well as the refinancing of the Credit Facility during February 2016 which reduced pricing up to 50 basis points per annum.
+Interest and credit facility fees decreased \$3.0 million, or 16.4%, for the year ended December 31, 2018 compared to 2017, primarily due to the maturity of 2018 Convertible Notes (See Note 7 to the consolidated financial statements).
+Interest and credit facility fees increased \$1.5 million, or 9.3%, for the year ended December 31, 2017 compared to 2016, due to interest expense in connection with the newly issued 2022 Convertible Notes, slightly offset by a decrease in interest due to partial purchase of 2018 Convertible Notes in 2017 (See Note 7 to the consolidated financial statements).

-Of the incentive management fee totals (net of the incentive management fee waiver) for the years ended December 31, 2017, 2016 and 2015, zero, zero and \$11,061, respectively, were incentive management fees based on income.
-As previously disclosed, the Advisor, in consultation with the Company's Board of Directors, has agreed to waive incentive fees based on income through December 31, 2018 (See Note 3 to the consolidated financial statements).
-For the years ended December 31, 2017, 2016, and 2015, zero, zero and \$(3,200,520), respectively, were incentive management fees based on gains.
-In accordance with GAAP, a hypothetical liquidation is performed each quarter end resulting in an additional accrual of incentive management fees based on gains if the amount is positive, or a reduction of the expense if the amount is negative.
-It should be noted, however, that a fee so calculated and accrued is not due or payable, if at all, until the end of each measurement period, or every June 30.
+As previously disclosed, the Advisor, in consultation with the Company's Board of Directors, has agreed to waive incentive fees based on income through December 31, 2018, which has subsequently been extended to June 30, 2019 (see Note 3 to the consolidated financial statements).
+For the years ended December 31, 2018 and 2017, no incentive management fees based on gains were incurred.
+In accordance with GAAP, a hypothetical liquidation is performed each quarter end resulting in an additional accrual of incentive management fees based on gains if the amount is positive, or a reduction of the expense if the amount is negative (see Note 3 to the consolidated financial statements).
+It should be noted, however, that a fee so calculated and accrued is not due or payable, if at all, until the end of each measurement period, or every June 30th.